-All through the school years and beyond I loathed math with every fiber of my soul.
-Since I was a business major in college I had to take a fair amount of math classes – statistics as a data science, college algebra, finite mathematics, calculus – I loathed them all.
+All through the school years and beyond, I loathed math.
+Since I was a business major in college I had to take a fair amount of math classes – statistics, college algebra, finite mathematics, calculus – and boy did I not enjoy it!
 I have a remarkable ability to make myself do what I don’t want to do with the same level of perfectionism I apply to other areas of my life.
 It was “A” or bust.